 July 1989. (top)

 Twenty year anniversary with Colonial Williamsburg--November 1989-- two months before a "temporary" assignment moved me from being the Master Gunsmith to museum administration in interpretive planning.
-I never returned.
+I never returned to the shop.

 (top)